 Whenever we start talking about great TVs and TV shopping, the question inevitably comes up: what are the best TV brands?
-As shoppers browse the aisles of their local Best Buy, or scour through pages of listings on Amazon, the question takes on some significance.
+Whether you're scrolling through Amazon or browsing the aisles of your local Best Buy, it's a question that's on the mind of anyone looking for their next great TV.

 The brand of TV you choose will determine far more than the logo on your new set.
 Different TV brands have their own strengths and weaknesses, as well as emphasizing different features and offering their own interface and user experience.
 And that's all on top of the usual concerns about performance, such as picture and sound quality, color accuracy, contrast and brightness, and everything else that has to be considered when shopping for a new TV.